-The table below shows the DBRS, S&P and Moody's rating for our corporate credit and our 5.25% Notes, 5.125% Notes and 7.0% U.S. Notes as of March 4, 2020:
+The table below shows the DBRS, S&P and Moody's rating for our corporate credit and our 5.25% Notes, 5.125% Notes, 7.0% U.S. Notes, and 4.5% U.S. Notes as of March 4, 2021:

-Corporate credit Unsecured 5.25% Notes, 5.125% Notes and 7.0% U.S. Notes DBRS BB (high) BB 10 categories ranging from AAA to D. High and low indicate relative standing credit within rating category.
+Corporate credit Unsecured 5.25% Notes, 5.125% Notes, 7.0% U.S. Notes and 4.5% U.S. Notes DBRS BB (high) BB (1) 10 categories ranging from AAA to D. High and low indicate relative standing credit within rating category.
 BB is the fifth highest of 10 rating categories.
 It means the investment is speculative and non-investment grade.
 The capacity for the payment of financial obligations is uncertain and companies that are BB are vulnerable to future events.
-Moody's Ba2 Ba3 (1) 9 categories ranging from Aaa to C. Ba is the fifth highest of 9 rating categories.
-Obligations that are rated Ba are considered to be speculative and non-investment grade.
-Companies that are Ba rated are considered to have substantial credit risk.
-S&P 10 categories ranging from AAA to D. BB BB BB is the fifth highest of 10 rating categories.
+Moody's Ba2 Ba3 (2) 9 categories ranging from Aaa to C. considered to be specula 9 rating categories.
+Obligations that are rated Ba are tive and non-investment grade.
+Companies that are Ba nave substantial credit risk.
+S&P BB- BB- 10 categories ranging from AAA to D. BB is the fifth highest of 10 rating categories.
 It means the investment is less vulnerable to non-payment than other lower-rated companies.
 However, there are major ongoing uncertainties and exposure to adverse business, financial, or economic conditions that could affect a company's capacity to meet its financial obligations.